 The accent strata of Australian English have been identified for some years.
-A more recent phenomenon is the so-called "rising inflection" that has crept into the Australian speech pattern, (and, to a lesser extent, into the talk of American teenagers, especially on the West Coast).
-The "rising inflection" is the habit, especially prevalent among women and teenagers, of using a questioning (rising) tone in answer to a question.
-"Where do you go surfing?" gets the response, "At Palm Beach?" (meaning "Do you know it?" and "Do you approve of my choice?").
-The sardonic chronicler of such teenage talk ("vowel cancer") among Australian surfers and their girls is Kathy Lette, author of Puberty Blues, a razoreyed, sharp-tongued account of Australian beach life during the 1970s.
-Her view, controversial but still widely shared, is that the "rising inflection" is mainly to do with "Australian insecurity".
+A more recent phenomenon is the so-called 'rising inflection' that has crept into the Australian speech pattern (and, to a lesser extent, into the talk of American teenagers, especially on the West Coast).
+The 'rising inflection' is the habit, especially prevalent among women and teenagers, of using a questioning (rising) tone in answer to a question.
+'Where do you go surfing?' gets the response, 'At Palm Beach?' (meaning 'Do you know it?' and 'Do you approve of my choice?').
+The sardonic chronicler of such teenage talk ('vowel cancer') among the Australian surfers and their girls in Kathy Lette, co-author of Puberty Blues, a razor-eyed, sharp-tongued account of Australian beach life during the 1970s.
+Her view, controversial but still widely shared, is that the 'rising inflection' is mainly to do with 'Australian insecurity'.

-From the beginning, the insecurities that have pervaded Australian culture and society can be traced in attitudes to Australian English.
+From the beginning, the insecurities that have pervaded

+Australian culture and society can be traced in attitudes to Australian English.
 Once the melting-pot years were over, Australian English suffered the kind of attacks ranged against American English in its infancy.
 Ironically, it was a self-confident member of the American Philological Society, one Walter Churchill, who delivered the greatest broadside against America's Antipodean sibling.
-"The common speech of the commonwealth of Australia", he remarked, "represents the most brutal maltreatment which has ever been inflicted upon the mother tongue of the English-speaking nations."
+'The common speech of the commonwealth of Australia', he remarked, 'represents the most brutal maltreatment which has ever been inflicted upon the mother tongue of the English-speaking nations.'

-"COME ON, AUSSIE, COME ON!"
+'COME ON, AUSSIE, COME ON!'

 Many Australians themselves shared this view.
-Dame Nellie Melba, one of the first Australians to win international renown, addressing herself to the question of pronunciation, spoke in scathing terms of the way Australians used oi for I, and ahee for ay (in "may" or "say"), and spoke caustically of "our twisted vowels, our distortions and flatness of speech which, as I notice with regret, seriously prejudice other people against us".
+Dame Nellie Melba, one of the first Australians to win international renown, addressing herself to the question of pronunication, spoke in scathing terms of the way Australians used oi for I, and ahee for ay (in 'may' or 'say'), and spoke caustically of 'our twisted vowels, our distortions and flatness of speech which, as I notice with regret, seriously prejudice other people against us'.

 All these insecurities redoubled with the arrival of broadcasting and films.
 What should the voice of Australia be?
-For the Sydney Morning Herald in 1932 there were no doubts: "If Australians were to develop an accent of their own, there was no legislative power to prevent them, but the American production, as heard over the wireless, should act as a salutary warning."
+For the Sydney Morning Herald in 1932 there were no doubts: 'If Australians were to develop an accent of their own, there was no legislative power to prevent them, but the American production, as heard over the wireless, should act as a salutary warning.'
 Until the Second World War, in fact, Australian actors and broadcasters were trained to play down, if not actually to eliminate, all traces of their accent.
-In one of the film classics of the 1930s, Dad and Dave Come To Town, both "Dad" and "Dave" speak with a kind of heavily modified Australian accent that we should call Cultivated, though from all the evidence of their farming lifestyle - and the words they use, like cobber and paddock - we should expect them to speak General, if not Broad.
+In one of the film classics of the 1930s, Dad and Dave Come to Town, both 'Dad' and 'Dave' speak with a kind of a heavily modified Australian accent that we should call Cultivated, though from all the evidence of their farming life-style - and the words they use, like cobber and paddock - we should expect them to speak General, if not Broad.